zkBob/zeropool-console/README.md

 `max-transfer` calculate maximum available token amount for outcoming transaction (transfer or withdrawal)

-`tx-amounts <amount> [amount2 amount3 ...]`, get transfer or withdrawal (will requested additionally) configuration for specified amount ant fee per transaction.
+`tx-amounts <amount> [amount2 amount3 ...]`, get transfer or withdrawal (will requested additionally) configuration for specified amount and fee per transaction.
 Type `+` sign at the end of the command to enter the multitransfer mode

 `fee-estimate-deposit <amount>` estimate fee for depositing requested amount of tokens